 2. Two masses attached to the rod

-Place two 100 Kg masses 20 cm away from the center of the rod.
+Place two 100 kg masses 20 cm away from the center of the rod.

 Repeat 1.2 and 1.3 with the attached masses.

 The total moment of inertia should be equal to the moment of inertia of the attached masses plus the moment of inertia of the rod.
-Use this fact, the results from part 1 and equation 8 to determine the theoretical and experimental moments of inertia for the attached masses.
+Use this fact, the results from part 1 and Equation 8 to determine the theoretical and experimental moments of inertia for the attached masses.

 Compare the theoretical value with the measured value and record answers.